Make homemade Publix pizza dough in your own kitchen whenever you want. Simply add your favorite toppings to create a delicious homemade pizza!

 - Heat water to 110°F to 115°F. Add yeast and sugar to water and stir to mix.
 Set aside and allow yeast to activate.12 ounces water1 teaspoon active dry yeast1 teaspoon granulated sugar

 - Place flour and salt in the bowl of a stand mixer.
-Once activated, add yeast mixture to the flour.4 cups all-purpose flour1 teaspoon kosher salt
+Once activated, add yeast mixture to the flour.4 cups all-purpose flour1 teaspoon salt

 - Using a dough hook, mix the flour and yeast on medium speed for 5-6 minutes until a smooth, elastic dough forms.
 If the dough is too sticky, add additional flour a tablespoon at a time.